thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 > -- [Dan Bodart](https://twitter.com/DanielBodart)

 In fact, we are now using the Version Control System to turn features off and on through manual merging.
 This is nothing else than a poor man’s modular architecture.

+Not to mention the risks introduced by turning features off and on using manual merging.
+Manual merging can have unintended side effects.
+It is impossible to test features turned off or on in different configurations.
+This way of working is downright dangerous.
+It is a sure way to hell.
+Or like
+[Ron Jeffries](https://twitter.com/RonJeffries) puts it "*Matches for children*".

 Instead of using our Version Control System as a manual toggling mechanism we should design our systems in such a way that we can turn features off and on at deploy time or at runtime time.

-[//]: # (Wouter: Plus: het risico! _Manual_ merge, onverwachte bijwerkingen, moeilijk terug te draaien, onmogelijk om in verschillende configuraties te testen...
-Het is gewoon veel te gevaarlijk om dingen op die manier te doen.
-Matches for children, zoals Ron Jeffries wel eens zegt?)

 ## It is a safety blanket